Faroese vs Icelandic: Old Norse and its daughters

 Swedish, Svenska; Norwegian, Norsk; and Danish, Dansk, are the languages of Scandinavia, (yes, the Scandinavian paeninsula is made up of only these three countries) could be considered siblings (or twins?) because they are mutually intelligible, a Swede and a Norwegian will likely converse in their own language without recurring to English, the same goes with a Dane although Danish can be more problematic…But you can read about that later.
 Their unique letter is Å, which is roughly pronounced as O. So yeah, remember that when you talk about songs by Måneskin…

-Icelandic, Íslenska, is essentially old Norse – the ancestor of all North Germanic languagages – that got crystallized in the middle of the North Atlantic.
+Icelandic, Íslenska, is essentially old Norse – the ancestor of all North Germanic languages – that got crystallized in the middle of the North Atlantic.
 Because of this Icelanders find it pretty easy to read old viking sagas than the Scandinavians, who don’t really understand Icelandic.
 Faroese, Føroyskt, spoken in the Faroe islands – between Iceland, Norway and Scotland – is similar to Icelandic in the written form, but the spoken language is quite different.
 They are classified as Insular languages of the North Germanic family, its distinguishing letter is ð (called in Icelandic and edd in Faroese, capital Ð), pronounced as th in this.
 Both have æ, á í ó ú in their alphabets.
+I have also written more in detail about Faroese and Icelandic in comparison with Scandinavian languages.

 Swedish and Danish would be classified as East-North Germanic, while Norwegian and Icelandic West-North Germanic, the bound between Icelandic and Norwegian is is noticeable in some Norwegian dialects, but the geographical distance made Norwegian become more intelligible with the eastern branch instead.